 If I'm feeling extra fancy, I'll order a set of press-on nails from Dashing Diva, which you can also find at Sally Beauty and Ulta.
 They're a bit pricier than imPRESS, but Dashing Diva offers some gorgeous holographic and chrome sets that are seriously stunning.
 Some of their shapes are also different from what imPRESS offers.

-If I let them, my press-on manicures would stay on for two weeks, but I normally remove them after a week.
+If I let them, my press-on manicures would stay on for two weeks, but I normally remove them after one.
 There are a lot of factors that can impact how long your press-on manicure will last like:

 When you put your nails on, make sure to firmly press each nail for 30–60 seconds while rocking your finger from edge to edge for full coverage.